-Generally, jobs-housing imbalance seemed to increase with proximity to the transit line due to the combined effect of loss of jobs and housing.
-At the half-mile radius of the transit line, the average ratio of workplace to residence was at 5.5:1 (see Table 5), representing a 30% increase from the job-housing balance from the 0.25 mile corridor.
-This picture reflects the deterioration in employment and residential developments as one gets closer to the LRT line from say a quarter-mile.
-For example, between 2002 and 2011, moving from the half-mile buffer to a quarter-mile buffer showed employment and residential loss of 96% and 156% respectively.
-Further, it appears higher income households were living in communities with an above average number of jobs.
+Generally, job-housing imbalance seemed to increase with proximity to the transit line due to the combined effect of loss of jobs and inadequate housing.
+At the half-mile radius of the transit line, the average ratio of workplace to residence was at 8.6:1 (see Table 5), representing a 38% decline from the 0.25 mile corridor.
+This picture reflects rapid growth in employment and residential developments as one gets farther from the streetcar.
+For example, between 2002 and 2011, moving from the 0.25 mile buffer to a 0.5 mile buffer showed more than doubling of employment and residential growth.
+The variation of job-housing for different income groups was also very clear.
+It was found that low income earners were increasingly located in communities with very high job concentrations.